dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

 );
 {% endprettify %}

-Using `template repeat` from Web UI, the HTML code puts &lt;option&gt; elements in the &lt;select&gt; element based on the Dart map.
+Using `template repeat` from Polymer, the HTML code puts &lt;option&gt; elements in the &lt;select&gt; element based on the Dart map.
 Instead of binding the values of the &lt;option&gt; elements